 Below are a number of examples of current possibilities and our vision for the future regarding fan engagement during live sports.
-The starting point for this is to try to increase the interaction possibilities between fans and involvement with the product.
+The starting point for this is to try to increase the interaction possibilities between fans and their involvement with the product.

 Stimulate social interaction through overlays with fan engagement applications

 An example of increasing the involvement and social interaction between fans can come from overlays.
 Companies that offer overlays for Twitch, for example, are numerous.
 This is because it improves the experience of the viewer.
 An overlay can be integrated with live images.
-Which applications could be bundled and how would this look like for sports broadcasters?
+Which applications could be bundled and what would this look like for sports broadcasters?

-- See in realtime how many points your fantasy players score
+- See in real time how many points your fantasy players score

 - Make live substitutions for your fantasy team